Home Element Metal Sodium

 • The metal has a low melting point, low viscosity, and low neutron absorption cross-section with high heat capacity and thermal conductivity.
 Therefore, sodium is the most favorable material for heat exchange in the fast breeder nuclear power reactor.

-NaCl uses
+NaCl Uses

 • The use of sodium chloride in the industry is simply numerous.
 It is the starting material for the production of NaOH, Na2CO3, Na2SO4, etc.